dooleysm/slate/source/includes/html_css.md

 ### Prevent elements to be shown to the operator

-To prevent elements to be shown in the operator session during observation or engagement add the class `sm_cobrowsing_hidden_field` to the html elements.

 ```
 <div class='sm_cobrowsing_hidden_field'>
   This element will not be displayed to the operator